How much do dentures cost?

 Chairside vs. laboratory relines.

-1) Laboratory - When a laboratory reline is performed, the dentist places impression paste in the patient’s denture and then inserts the denture into the patient’s mouth (thus capturing an imprint of the patient’s gum tissue.
+When a laboratory reline is performed, the dentist places impression paste directly into the patient’s denture, and then inserts the denture into the patient’s mouth, thus capturing an imprint of the patient’s gum tissue.

 Advantages / Disadvantages

 - Chairside relines can be completed in just one office visit but the plastic that is placed is typically less durable.

-Discount / Economy dentures.
+3) Discount / Economy dentures cost.

-- The use of relatively lesser-quality materials.
+- Using relatively lower-quality materials.

 If you’re considering a discount denture, you should ask your dentist questions so you know precisely what type of appliance you will get.